yuyizhong/clientprofile/README.md

 ## How To Operate

-Clients Profile APP is easy to operate.
-Users will be presented with a menu of 6 options.
-They can choose the option to
+Clients Profile App is easy to operate.
+Users will start with a menu of 6 options.
+They can choose any given option by entering 1 to 6 to run the specific program to manage the client database.

+After each selection of the options, users only need to follow the computer instruction for each step to complete the task.

+At the end of each program, it will go back to the main menu and ready to run another program chosen by users.
+If users finish what they need to do, simply enter 6 at main menu and exit the Clients Profile system.